-In an episode of My Name Is Earl, one misdeed of the week involved making a man so obsessed with golf that his girlfriend left him.
+- In an episode of My Name Is Earl, one misdeed of the week involved making a man so obsessed with golf that his girlfriend left him.
 To win her back, he gets the golfer to hold up a radio playing a silly love song as his golf clubs burn in front of her apartment.
 The man who lives below her is black, and thinks they're burning a cross on his lawn because of the way the clubs have accidentally been arranged.
 Earl kicks the bag of golf clubs over when he realizes this, and this happens:

 Katie: By burning a Swastika on my lawn?

-And then when Earl goes to stamp out the fire, his boot catches fire, and he kicks it off, right into the black neighbor's window.
+- And then when Earl goes to stamp out the fire, his boot catches fire, and he kicks it off, right into the black neighbor's window.

 "We're not moving!"